SantosPauloRF/tasks_app/README.md

 ````

-Used Auth metods for autentication, Firestore for database and hosting, to have my project online.
+Auth metods for autentication, Firestore for database and firebase hosting to have my project online.
 One of tha best SaaS that we have around!

 UseContext hook for functions, states and component management.
 Extensive use of useState and other react hooks like useEffect, useRef etc.